This post may contain affiliate links. If you make a purchase, I'll receive a commission. Disclosure Policy.

 - How will you bust through all the noise and endless options people have online and become the best choice for your dream customer?
 Branding.

-Your brand promise needs to inform your design choices, not the other way around
+Your brand promise should inform your design, not the other way around

 You can hire a designer and still get it wrong